 Raise your hand if you’re skeptical about Hepa filters?
-Since you can’t see what I’m doing, I’m literally raising my hand, or use to.
+Since you can’t see what I’m doing, I’m literally raising my hand, or used to.
 That is until I had the chance to test out Honeywell’s True HEPA Compact Tower air purifier.
-For a quick lowdown about the fuss on what HEPA’s about, check this article on medical grade HEPA filtration.
-These make some of the highly-rated air purifiers in the world.
+For a quick lowdown about the fuss on what HEPA’s about, check this article on medical-grade HEPA filtration.
+These make some of the most highly-rated air purifiers in the world.

-In terms of the gadgets we review it’s relatively unremarkable.
-It’s body is crafted from plastic, there is a dial on the top to control 3 fans speeds and the back flap opens up allowing you to change out the HEPA filters, which needs to happen once a year.
-You may want to check out our Honeywell True HEPA Air Filter review if you’d love an air filter with four fan speeds.
+In terms of the gadgets, we review it’s relatively unremarkable.
+Its body is crafted from plastic, there is a dial on the top to control 3 fans speeds and the back flap opens up allowing you to change out the HEPA filters, which needs to happen once a year.
+You may want to check out our Honeywell True HEPA reviews for more great options.
 This Honeywell model also includes a carbon filter in the box that is designed to filter out odors and smells.
-Since my bedroom has a scented oil therapy thingee – the chicks dig it – I opted to not use this.
+Since my bedroom has a scented oil therapy thingy – the chicks dig it – I opted to not use this.

 So why am I now a card-carrying HEPA air filter fan?
 Before I tested out Honeywell’s True HEPA air filter I vacuumed my room once a week.
 And every week I collected a fair amount of dust.
 Now, keep in mind that I leave my windows closed 90% of the year, if not more.
 Crazy, I know, but since I have a fairly strong allergy to mold I figure it better to play it safe than not (plus I live in Santa Monica and it doesn’t get above 75 degrees even during the summer).